-- 1. Create new ID Generator class and implement IIdGenerator interface. - The interface has one StringToID method that accepts two parameters: - a. a string containing the value of the external ID of the given entity - b. a string containing a unique prefix to avoid collision between identical values used for different entities.
+1. Create new ID Generator class and implement IldGenerator interface.

+The interface has one StringToID method that accepts two parameters:

+- o A string containing the value of the external ID of the given entity - A string containing a unique prefix to avoid collision between identical values used for different entities.